droidian-devices/devices.droidian.org/templates/karna_template.md

     - Installing `devtools`
     - Installation of devtools is optional for stable releases, but it is recommended as it helps with debugging.
     - Install the file called `droidian-devtools-{{{arch}}}_YYYYMMDD.zip` as a Zip file
-    - sideload is broken on this version of TWRP so file must be pushed to data and flashed from recovery itself.mode and run `adb sideload droidian-devtools-{{{arch}}}_YYYYMMDD.zip`
+    - sideload is broken on this version of TWRP so file must be pushed to data and flashed from recovery itself.`
     {{/isNightlyBuild}}

 ## Finalizing the installation